enumivo/enu.wasmsdk/README.md

 ### attributes
 - added `[[enumivo::ignore]]` attribute to flag a type as being ignored by the deserializer, this attribute is primarily only used for internal use within enulib.
 - added `[[enumivo::contract]]` attribute, this new attribute is used to mark a contract class as "contract" with the name being either the C++ name of the class or a user specified name (i.e. [[enumivo::contract("somecontract")]]), this attribute can also be used in conjunction with the `enumivo::action` and `enumivo::table` attributes for tables that you would like to define outside of the `enumivo::contract` class.
 This is used in conjunction with either the raw `enumivo-cpp` option `--contract <name>`, `-o <name>/.wasm` or with CMake `add_contract`.
-This acts as a filter, so that users who want to include a header file with attributes and generate an abi devoid of those actions and tables (e.g. enumivo.token).
+This acts as a filter, so that users who want to include a header file with attributes and generate an abi devoid of those actions and tables (e.g. enu.token).
   ```c
   CONTRACT test {
   	ACTION acta(){}